CartoonSavage32/document_tampering_detection/readme.md

-Step to run application:<br>
-Step 1: Create the copy of the project.<br>
+1. Clone the project to your local machine.

-Step 2: Open command prompt and change your current path<br>
-to folder where you can find app.py file.<br>
+2. Open the command prompt and navigate to the folder where you have saved the project.

-Step 3: Create environment by command given below-<br>
+3. Create a new environment using the following command:

-conda create -name &lt;environment name&gt;<br>
+    `conda create -name <environment_name>`

-Step 4: Activate environment by command as follows-<br>
-conda activate &lt;environment name&gt;<br>
-Step 5: Use command below to install required dependencies-<br>
+4. Activate the environment using the following command:

+    `conda activate <environment_name> `

+5. Install the required dependencies using the following command:

-python -m pip install -r requirements.txt<br>
+    `python -m pip install -r requirements.txt`

-Step 6: Run application by command;<br>
-python app.py<br>
-You will get url copy it and paste in browser.<br>
-Step 7: You have sample_data folder where you can get images to test.</p>
+6. Run the application using the following command:

+    `python app.py`

+7. You can find sample dog images in the `sample_data` folder to test the application.

+Happy predicting!